fission/blog.fission.io/content/chrome_puppeteer_function.md

 Running chrome headless is useful for various test automation tasks but running a headless Chrome in Docker can be tricky ([More details here](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#running-puppeteer-in-docker)).
 Also the [this Github issue](https://github.com/puppeteer/puppeteer/issues/3994#issuecomment-524396092) has some good insights on the issues you might face.
 This blog shows running headless chrome in a fission function.
 You can find the working example with code etc. in [examples repo here](https://github.com/fission/examples/tree/master/samples/nodejs-chrome-headless).

+Typical use cases for which Puppeteer is used are:

+- Generating screenshots of specific web pages
+- Automating form submission at scale or doing any testing of web pages
+- Testing of chrome extensions
+- Crawl web pages to gather information from them.

 # Demo first!

-If you simply want to get a sense of running function run `fission spec apply` and then then test the function
+If you simply want to get a sense of running function run, assuming you have Fission installed, you can run `fission spec apply` and then then test the function

 ```
 $ fission spec apply